Fabrice: KIIS, 1998-99. One half of the Milli Vanilli team, Fabrice hosted a noon request hour at KIIS until the summer of 1999.

-FLYNN, Howard: KGFJ; KMPC, 1946-77.
-Howard was the morning news voice at 710/KMPC from 1953-79.
-He died October 26, 2011, at the age of 96.
+Flynn, Howard: KGFJ; KMPC, 1946-77.
 Howard delivered a half-hour newscast in morning drive for Harris & Frank clothiers for a quarter century.
-He played Wheezing Upton Peter Dunkel on Dick Whittinghill's "Helen Trump" spoof for years.
+He is retired and living in the Southland.

 Forbes, Ross: KORJ, mid-1970s.
 Ross was program director at KORJ.
 Unknown

 Ford, Ed: KEZY, 1985-97.
 Ed is an instructor at Fullerton College's radio station, KBPK.

 Ford, John Anson: KRHM, 1959.
 John became a Los Angeles city councilman.
 Unknown.

 Ford, Judy: KFWB, 1985-2000.
 Judy is a news anchor at all-News KFWB.